Yaswanthamasa/Aquatic-Saviour/README.md

 ### Backstory of the game in brief

 The player in the the very near future loses the people he care about to water pollution and commits to accomplish a painful task which is cleaning all the water in the world and vaccinating the fish in the process to avoid the Biomagnification.
-From here is what the game starts and the it is upto the person who controls the game to make sure how good he completes the task.
+From here is where the game starts and the it is upto the person who controls the game to make sure how good he completes the task.

 ------------
 ## About the Game

-- The game was designed to be an endless runner game where the diver always dives horixontally  from his intial position to collect garbage and vaccinate fish.
+- The game was designed to be an endless runner game where the diver always dives horizontally  from his intial position to collect garbage and vaccinate fish.
 - The player would gain the score by interacting with the fish and collecting garbages.

 ## Controls of the game